Hejsil/zig-interface/README.md

 #

+This repo is out of date.
+The current standard library no longer uses `@fieldParentPtr` interfaces for `Allocator` and `Random`, and basically uses what is proposed here.

+#

 The current "interface field" pattern in Zig has problems:

 * It's too easy to shoot yourself by copying the interface out of its implementation: [#591](https://github.com/ziglang/zig/issues/591).